This Charter identifies the purpose, authority, responsibilities, and reporting procedures of the Office of Internal

 Internal Audit is an independent appraisal activity established within the organization to evaluate the effectiveness, efficiency, and application of accounting, financial reporting, operational, and other internal controls necessary to accomplish University objectives in compliance with established policies, procedures, regulatory requirements, and sound business practices.
 Internal Audit activities are conducted in compliance with the Standards for the Professional Practice of Internal Auditing promulgated by The Institute of Internal Auditors.

-Internal Audit has a direct reporting relationship to the President of Binghamton University as well as to the Binghamton University Audit Committee, comprised of risk and financial managers from throughout the University, BU Research Foundation, and the BU Foundation.
-Internal Audit also has direct access to the State University of New York Office of the University Auditor and the Research Foundation Office of Internal Audit and Management Advisory Services.
-These reporting relationships ensure Internal Audit's independence, promote comprehensive audit coverage, and assure adequate consideration of audit recommendations.
+Internal Audit has a direct reporting relationship to the President of Binghamton University.
+Internal Audit also has direct access to the State University of New York Office of the University Auditor.
+These relationships ensure Internal Audit's independence, promote comprehensive audit coverage, and assure adequate consideration of audit recommendations.

 Internal Audit personnel will be granted full and complete access to all institutional records (physical properties, electronic media, and employees) and the records of organizations associated with Binghamton University in the performance of audits and other related services.
 This includes, but is not limited to, the records of the following organizations: BU Foundation (including its affiliates), BU Research Foundation, Binghamton Auxiliary Services Corporation, Student Association, Graduate Student Association, and Alumni Association.
 This access requires the audit staff to maintain the highest levels of confidentiality and standards to safeguard information and institutional assets.